 If your solution has complicated features, has numerous features, or offers an assortment of customization options, it’s likely your lead generation efforts will require more careful segmentation and your buyers will take longer to decide.

-The more complex your offering is, the more precisely you should tailor the messaging used by marketing, sales development, and sales.
+The more complex your offering, the more precisely you should tailor the messaging used by marketing, sales development, and sales.

 If your messaging evolves frequently or is dependent on the needs of a particular prospect, SDRs can be used to gain the initial discovery needed to start a sales conversation on a note that resonates with the prospect.